 In this exclusive Prioritised member

-, head of user experience at Cazoo welcomed:
+, director of user experience at Cazoo welcomed:

 Watch the entire session in full or read on for a few of our panellists’ key points and tips: